November 14, 2025

 • Remove license plates if required.
 Many states require sellers to keep the plates and return them to the DMV.

-• File a Release of Liability (or Notice of Transfer).
+• File a liability release form (or Notice of Transfer).
 This is critical for non-residents leaving the U.S. — it ensures the DMV knows the car is no longer yours.

 • Cancel your U.S. auto insurance.
 Do this only after the sale and transfer are complete.